SM Spirituality Media

 Definition

-The yoga of knowledge — one of the four classical paths of Hindu yoga, alongside bhakti (devotion), karma (action) and rāja (meditation).
-It proceeds by direct investigation of the experiencer, using viveka (discrimination) and the mahāvākyas of the Upaniṣads as instruments rather than by ritual, devotion or technique.
-Ramana Maharshi's who am I? is the most distilled contemporary form.
+The yoga of knowledge.
+One of the four classical paths of Hindu§ yoga§, alongside bhakti§ (devotion), karma§ (action) and rāja (meditation).
+It proceeds by direct investigation of the experiencer.
+Its instruments are viveka (discrimination) and the mahāvākyas of the Upaniṣads§, not ritual, devotion or technique.
+Ramana Maharshi's§ who am I? is the most distilled contemporary form.

 written by editorial · revised continuously